Resources: Regional Advocacy Organizations

 The Southern Center for Human Rights

 SCHR is engaged in litigation, public education, advocacy, and works with other organizations and individuals to protect the civil and human rights of people prosecuted in the criminal courts – particularly those facing the death penalty – and confined in the prisons and jails of the South.
 They offer free guidebooks with tools on how to advocate for incarcerated loved ones and on re-entry services.
-Serves Georgia and the deep south.
+Serves individuals in Georgia and the deep south only.

 Regional Advocacy Organizations, Georgia